tienshen/tien-portfolio-website/README.md

 # Tien's Portfolio Website

-This is a personal portfolio website built with [Next.js](https://nextjs.org) and [Tailwind CSS](https://tailwindcss.com).
-It showcases Tien's background, projects, and contact information, with a modern dark theme inspired by Google Search.
+This is a personal portfolio website built with [Next.js](https://nextjs.org) and [Tailwind CSS](https://tailwindcss.com), with Copilot AI assistance.
+It showcases my background, projects, and contact information.

 ## Features